WebOrigami/origami/Contributing.md

 - Arcane technology.
 Example: an Origami language syntax definition for an obscure syntax highlighting system.
 - Code or data that isn't load-bearing.
 Examples: a test server for a unit test for a specific network feature; a corpus of sample blog posts.
 - Complicated orchestration in a specialized domain.
 Example: the tricky dance required for a debug parent web server to launch and manage a debug child web server.

+Even if these criteria are met, project features are never "vibecoded".
+The output of the AI is always thoroughly analyzed, tested, and iterated upon until it meets the project's standards.
+Often, once the implementation is understood, the feature is substantially or entirely rewritten by hand.